 The Taxonomy alignment of the investment is calculated as a standard by turnover for non-financial undertakings, and by CapEx for financial undertakings.
-Where the features of the economic activity justify the use of the turnover, capital expenditure or operational expenditure, such key performance indicator will be used.
+Where the features of the economic activity justify the use of the turnover, capital expenditure or operational expenditure, such key performance indicator will be with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomyalignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.